adrhill/SparseConnectivityTracer.jl/README.md

 ⎣⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠙⢿⣦⡀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠈⠛⢿⣦⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠈⠻⣷⣄⎦
 ```

-The type of index set `S` that is internally used to keep track of connectivity can be specified via `jacobian_sparsity(f, x, S)`, defaulting to `BitSet`.
-For high-dimensional functions, `Set{Int64}` can be more efficient .

 ### Hessian

 For scalar functions `y = f(x)`, the sparsity pattern of the Hessian of $f$ can be obtained